OpenEvalProject/evals/manuscripts/elife-06074/v2/manuscript.md

 Mutations expected to disrupt the PH-TH-kinase interface likewise increase the autoactivation rate of full-length Btk, consistent with our inferences from examining the interface between the PH-TH and the kinase N lobe (Figure 4D).
 Removal of the entire PH-TH module, while retaining the Src-like regulatory components, increases the rate of autoactivation about threefold, as estimated from the slopes of the activity curves in Figure 4.

-## Activation of Btk by membrane recruitment
+### Activation of Btk by membrane recruitment

-We studied the effect on Btk activity of PIP
+We studied the effect on Btk activity of PIP3 in small unilamellar vesicles (SUVs).
+SUVs containing 75% DOPC, 20% DOPS, and 5% PIP3 produce a rapid and substantial activation of Btk (Figure 5A).
+At a Btk concentration of 2 μM, robust phosphorylation can be detected within the first 5 min of reaction in the presence of these vesicles.
+The extent of activation depends on the concentration of PIP3 in the vesicles, presumably because increasing the PIP3 fraction increases the surface density of Btk on the lipid vesicles and thereby increases the rate of trans-autophosphorylation (Figure 5A).
+An estimate of the surface density of PIP3 on these vesicles suggests that the local concentration of Btk on the vesicle surface is in the millimolar range, that is, 100-fold greater than in bulk solution (see ‘Materials and methods’ for detailed calculations).

 ![Figure 5.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig5-v2.jpg)

 **Figure 5.:** (A) Activation of full-length Btk on membranes.
 Left panel: Btk (1 μM) autophosphorylates rapidly on lipid vesicles (total lipid concentration, 1 mM) containing 75% DOPC, 20% DOPS and 5% PIP3.
 Right panel: end-point autophosphorylation assay of Btk in the presence of lipid vesicles.
 The molar concentration of DOPC is kept at 75%, and the lipid fractions of PIP3 is 0%, 2%, 5%, and 10%, with the remaining lipid fraction filled with DOPS.
 The measurements are performed after 2 min incubation with lipid vesicles in the presence of ATP/Mg2+.
 (B) End-point autophosphorylation assays of Btk in solution in the presence of inositol phosphates.
 Upper panel: Btk (2 μM) autophosphorylates rapidly in the presence of 100 μM IP6 in solution, with the results after the first 5 min of incubation shown here.
 Essentially no phosphorylation is detected in Btk samples incubated with IP3, IP4 or I(1,3,4,5,6)P5, and very low phosphorylation is detected in Btk samples incubated with I(1,2,3,5,6)IP5 and I(2,3,4,5,6)IP5 in the same experiment.
 Lower panel: the assay is repeated with other inositol phosphates at a higher protein concentration (4 μM) and longer incubation time (10 min), and the gel was exposed for a longer time.
 There is a small amount of degraded Btk in the sample, as judged by the coomassie staining, leading to multiple bands in the western blot shown here and in panel C. (C) Activation of full-length Btk (2 μM) in the presence of IP6 (100 μM).
-(D) Activation of full-length Btk (2 μM) with increasing concentrations of IP6.DOI: http://dx.doi.org/10.7554/eLife.06074.013
+(D) Activation of full-length Btk (2 μM) with increasing concentrations of IP6.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig5-figsupp1-v2.jpg)

 **Figure 5—figure supplement 1.:** (A) End-point autophosphorylation assay for full-length Btk, the Src-like module, the SH2-kinase construct and the kinase domain in the presence/absence of IP6.
 The measurements are carried out after incubating proteins (2 μM) with and without IP6 (100 μM) for 2 min in the presence of ATP/Mg2+.
 (B) End-point autophosphorylation assay for Btk PH-TH-kinase constructs of various linker lengths in the presence/absence of IP6 (100 μM).
 The measurements are carried out after incubating proteins (2 μM) with and without IP6 (100 μM) for 2 min at the presence of ATP/Mg2+.
 (C) Activation of the PH-TH-kinase construct (2 μM) with a 13-residue linker in the presence and absence of IP6 (100 μM).
 (D) Activation of full-length Btk (2 μM) with mutations R133E/Y134E in the presence and absence of IP6 (100 μM).
-Arg 133 and Tyr 134 are located at the PH-TH/kinase interface.DOI: http://dx.doi.org/10.7554/eLife.06074.014
+Arg 133 and Tyr 134 are located at the PH-TH/kinase interface.

 We next studied the effect of inositol phosphates, the soluble headgroups of various phosphatidylinositol phosphate lipids, on Btk activity.
 The purpose of these studies was to see whether interactions with the soluble headgroups might activate Btk independent of membrane localization, as is the case with Akt (Calleja et al., 2009; Wu et al., 2010).
 The soluble headgroup of PIP3 is IP4, and so this was included in our study, as were several other inositol phosphates (Figure 5B).
 IP4 itself has no effect on the rate of Btk activation in solution, demonstrating that the role of PIP3 is to recruit Btk to the membrane without necessarily triggering an allosteric effect.

-## Activation of Btk by IP6 in solution
+### Activation of Btk by IP6 in solution

 We tested the effect of 10 other inositol phosphates on the activity of Btk (Figure 5B).
 Quite unexpectedly, we discovered that inositol hexakisphosphate (IP6) promotes Btk autophosphorylation strongly at 2 μM protein concentration, substantially enhancing Btk catalytic activity within the first 5 min after addition (Figure 5C).
 We also saw a milder activation with certain inositol pentakisphosphates (IP5), but these required higher protein concentration and longer times for appreciable autophosphorylation than did IP6 (Figure 5B).